Pig Hunting Information

-A: You may hike on any fire road or trail at any time within the park to access hunting grounds.
-However you may not operate any motorized vehicle or use horses if the trails are closed for the rainy season.
-Also, you may not follow a fire road onto adjacent private property.
+A: You may hike on any fire road or trail within the park to access hunting grounds.
+You can use archery and crossbows but you may not operate any motorized vehicle at any time or use horses if the trails are closed for the rainy season.

-If I’m hunting for several days in a row, do I have to check in every day?
+If I’m hunting for several consecutive days, do I have to check in each day?

 A: No, you only need to check in on the first day of a multi-day hunt.
 We only ask that you drop your